COAST-Lab/Open-Water-Level/Fabrication/readme.md

 ## What design should I use?
 If you're deciding whether to proceed with a PVC or Polycase housing for your DIY sensor, we suggest exploring the folders in this directory to determine which design best fits your needs.

-For any inquiries about choosing a design or the fabrication process, please contact [INSERT NAME & INFO].